Plus-Size Model Ashley Graham Wants To Be A Bond Girl, But Only If Her Actor Of Choice Plays James Bond

 The Daily Mail explained why Graham is seeking a new job to add to her resume after having broken into the modeling world.

-“‘Look, I hit the beauty jackpot, I get it, but that’s not enough, you’ve got to have more to have longevity in this business.
-It’s always been, “OK, so what can I do now?”‘
+“Look, I hit the beauty jackpot, I get it, but that’s not enough, you’ve got to have more to have longevity in this business.
+It’s always been, ‘OK, so what can I do now?'”

 While Graham has millions of fans on Instagram, it seems not everyone is ready to see the model star in a James Bond movie.
 Readers posted their opinions on Daily Mail‘s article as some stated they hope it never happens.